MattPereira/balancer-pool-operation-examples/README.md

 # Pool Operation Examples

-A collection of example scripts for Balancer v3 pool operations configured to run on a local fork of Ethereum mainnet.
+A collection of hardhat and foundry scripts for Balancer v3 pool operations.
+All examples are configured to run on a local fork of Ethereum mainnet and use the [Balancer Aave Lido wETH-wstETH pool](https://balancer.fi/pools/ethereum/v3/0xc4ce391d82d164c166df9c8336ddf84206b2f812)

 ## Getting Started